MineValley/CoreAPI/README.md

 > **Core API**:
 >
-> version: _1.120_
+> version: _1.121
 >
-> latest change: _18.04.2022_
+> latest change: _19.04.2022_

 ## Changelog (v1.36)
 Here you can find the newest updates to this api.
 - added many methods around the user object

 # Documentation
-This documentation contains a brief explaination of every method, that is included in this api.
+This documentation contains a brief explanation of every method, that is included in this api.

 ## User
 The user object is usually used as a substitute for the conventional player object.
 It contains some methods which on the one hand to obtain information, but also to carry out   actions around the player.